 Photo credit: Spyroc Photography

 We suggest taking a seat at Café Serenity to enjoy a Cyprus coffee or sweet treat right beside the flowing river.
-On a good day, you can take a seat on the balcony around the back of the café and you’ll be in seventh heaven.
+On a warmer day once spring sets in, you can take a seat on the balcony around the back of the café and you’ll be in seventh heaven.
 The river Klarios crosses the Solea Valley and empties into Morfou Bay.